cocoaheads-ms/cocoaheads-ms.github.io/index.markdown

 * Apple Event (live) "Spring Forward." - [RSVP](https://www.facebook.com/events/1571788669765074/)

 <div id="talk-survey" class="drop-shadow lifted">
     Are you interested in giving a talk?
-Send an email to [Christian](mailto:cocoaheads-ms@chbeer.de)!
+Send an email to <a href="mailto:cocoaheads-ms@chbeer.de">Christian</a>!
 </div>

 # Recent Meetings